-In celebration of Wool Week (which begins 7 October 2019), Kate Chapman has been chatting to some of the marvellous makers utilising the natural qualities of wool in their products.
+In celebration of Wool Week, Kate Chapman has been chatting to some of the marvellous makers utilising the natural qualities of wool in their products.

 Keen to promote their own breed more widely – and encourage more people to support the British wool industry – the Exmoor Horn Sheep Breeder’s Society has launched a unique project to add value to their fleeces.

 It took a couple of years to get off the ground, but Exmoor Horn Wool is thriving; society members are using the graded fleece from their own flocks to create a stunning range of shooting socks, pullovers and knitting wool in a variety of earthy colours and tones to reflect west Somerset and north Devon.

 “We wanted a better, more productive use for our fleeces, and we wanted it to be more profitable, as well as getting the name more widely known,” explains company secretary and project leader Lindy Head, who keeps 100 Exmoor Horns on her own farm in south Exmoor.

 “Exmoor Horn Sheep are bolshy – they are hardy, they are survivors, but they have to be; they’re out on the moors whatever the weather and the terrain is poor.
 Around 94 per cent of the national flock is within a 15-mile radius of the middle of Exmoor; they are not rare, but they are vulnerable because of our geographic isolation.